Adding value to your home is one of main reasons for tackling a renovation project.

 You could use a combination of the above to really enhance and modernise your kitchen.
 It’s not only about style, but practicality too.

 Thinking of adding a downstairs toilet?
 It might just be a good idea.
-A home with two bathrooms comes out on top over a home with one.
+A home with two bathrooms comes out on top over a home with one, so if you’ve been thinking about renovating your bathroom then now it’s the time.
 Families are no longer as willing to ‘take turns’.
 It’s estimated that an additional bathroom could increase a property’s value by £12,000 (or around 5%).

 5. Build a loft conversion